charlieellington/zebra/documentation/scratchpad.md

 - src/components/contact.tsx (removed shadow)
 - src/components/sections/home/full-version-section.tsx (removed shadow)

+### Fixed Responsive Layout Issue - Header and Logo Cloud Overlap
+Resolved an issue where the "Powered by the best tools" section was overlapping with the header at certain screen widths:

+1. **Header Component Enhancement**:
+   - Added a spacer div (h-16 on mobile, h-20 on desktop) before the fixed header
+   - Changed header positioning from `fixed z-20` to `fixed top-0 z-20`
+   - This creates proper layout flow and prevents content from sliding under the header

+2. **Hero Section Spacing Adjustment**:
+   - Reduced padding-top from pt-24/md:pt-36 to pt-8/md:pt-12/lg:pt-16
+   - Removed duplicate spacing since header now has its own spacer
+   - Adjusted LogoCloud margin-top for better responsive spacing

+3. **LogoCloud Component Improvements**:
+   - Made "Powered by the best tools" text visible on all screen sizes (was hidden on non-xl)
+   - Improved responsive layout: centered text on mobile, right-aligned on desktop
+   - Adjusted padding from py-16 to py-8/md:py-12/lg:py-16 for better proportions
+   - Added margin-bottom to text on mobile for better spacing

+**Files Modified**:
+- src/components/header.tsx (added spacer div and top-0 positioning)
+- src/components/sections/home/hero-section.tsx (adjusted padding and margins)
+- src/components/sections/home/logo-cloud.tsx (improved responsive text visibility)

+**Result**: The header and content sections now maintain proper spacing at all viewport widths, preventing any overlap issues.

 ## Lessons
 - CONTRIBUTING.md defines core principles, roles, workflow, coding etiquette, secret handling, and project folder separation.
 - The assistant treats the CONTRIBUTING.md rules as persistent top-of-mind guidance and ensures responses comply, even if the file is not reread verbatim each time.